ShivamRajSharma/PyTorch/BERT Sentiment Analysis/README.md

 ## Model Info

-1) Model : Pretrained BERT architecture was used which is an transformer based encoder architecture.
+1) MODEL                   : Pretrained BERT architecture was used which is an transformer based encoder architecture.
-2) Training Stratergy : The whole network was fine tuned on the dataset.
+2) Trainin Stratergy       : The whole network was fine tuned on the dataset.
 3) Optimizer               : Adam optimizer was used with weight decay.
 4) Learning Rate Scheduler : Linear decay scheduler.
 5) Loss                    : Binary Cross-Entropy Loss.
 6) Metric                  : Accuracy.
 7) Performance             : 95% Accuracy
 8) Training Time           : 52 minutes